iNKORE-NET/Translations/namespaces/site-home/content/community/rules-common.en-us.md

 **Family Safe**: Keep content <u>family-friendly</u>, avoid NSFW, explicit (such as sexual, bloody content), or offensive material.
 Violence, pornography, or hate speech is strictly prohibited.
 Remeber that <u>kids of all ages</u> might be in the group, so please <u>keep it clean</u>.

 **No Plagiarism**: Do not share content that is <u>not yours without proper credit</u>.
 This includes copying, stealing, or claiming someone else's work as your own.

+**No Watering**: If you want to send "bubble" text or similar stickers in the group from time to time, then please do not join this group, we do not welcome any watering behavior.
+If you want to find a place where you can water, then please create a group yourself, or join other groups that allow watering.
+We don't need you to "liven up the atmosphere", what we need is meaningful discussion and communication.
+Our community is not for you to "play around", this is a serious place, except for the general and entertainment channels.

 ## 3. Trust & Authenticity